palewire/storysniffer/docs/index.md

 # storysniffer

-Inspect a URL and estimate if it links to news story.
+Inspect a URL and estimate if it contains a news story.

 ## Getting started